 The patent legal guidelines require the patent applicant to furnish a minimum of one drawing of the invention to grasp the invention.
-The one actual exception is when you find yourself claiming a chemical compound or technique; however, even with a technique you may and will discover that it is a good idea to include drawings to depict each function of the invention specified within the claims.
+The one actual exception is when you find yourself claiming a chemical compound or technique; however, even with a technique, you may discover that it is a good idea to include drawings to depict each function of the invention specified within the claims.
 To take advantage of the submission date, a patent must fully cover the invention and all permutations as of the time of filing the application.

 You'll be able to file a provisional patent software without drawings, but it could be a big mistake since drawings actually are worth a thousand words.
 Although you can get non-provisional patent software to secure the submission date of your invention without using a drawing, it does not imply that drawings are not required.
 Sadly, since you cannot add disclosure after you file a non-provisional patent software, it is possible that you will be prevented from submitting drawings after your non-provisional submission date, which may in the end compromise the disclosure and increase the procedural cost, which might lead to the abandonment of a brand new patent.